YVaio/ClassicCAD-for-FreeCAD/README.md

 I decided to start an ambitious project of adding an AutoCAD environment/functionality/workflow inside FreeCAD.
-I made a basic, quite functional start, with its many bugs of course and also lacking many features still, but I think it's a first step to get the idea and what I can do with python on FreeCAD.
+I made a basic, quite working start, with its many bugs of course and also lacking many features still, but I think it's a first step to get the idea and what I can do with python on FreeCAD.

 Unfortunately, I am no programmer, I also just recently used gitHub for the first time, though I quite grasp the way of thinking (I think), so what I achieved I did so with the help of AI and my guidance.
 So, if any of you have the expertise, will and time, please do contribute!